manningkyle304/portfolio_website/index.md

 ### Inventory tracker

-Using Python, AWS, and RShiny, I developed a neat interactive app to track inventory for a small business.
+In order to help a small business, I developed an interactive webpage app to track inventory over time using Python, AWS, and RShiny.

 First, I utilized a Python script to extract data from the business’s website through Shopify REST APIs and clean the data.
 I used cron jobs to automate this and update daily, storing the data in AWS.
 Then, I accessed the cloud database from R and built an interactive tracking website using RShiny.